 When an error occurs, an exception object is thrown.
 This is done implicitly by the Dart runtime system or explicitly by code using the throw keyword.

 The control flow then takes the exception object to the matching catch block.
-If the matching catch block exists, then the control flow jumps to that catch block for handling the exception.
+If the matching catch block exists, then the control flow jumps to that catch block to handle the exception.

 If there are no catch blocks found, Dart propagates the exception up the call stack until a suitable catch block is found.
 If still a matching catch block is not found, then the program terminates.

-A future in Dart is an object of the class Future.
+In Dart, a future is an object of the class Future.
 It is used in asynchronous operations as a return value that will eventually be completed since asynchronous operations cannot produce an immediate result.

 The future can be in a completed and uncompleted state.